HPCL/autoperf/example/README.rst

     value: list of "metrics", "gensel"

-    meanling: list of analysis we need to perform on performance data
+    meaning: list of analysis we need to perform on performance data

     mandatory: yes

+  specdirs

+    value: list of string

+    meaning: list of directories used to search for derived metric spec

+    mandatory: no

+    default: ""

 Platform
 ~~~~~~~~